moniburnejko/sales-2023-etl-project/data/sample/sample_data_documentation.md

 ---

-*For complete ETL pipeline code and full documentation, see the main repository README.*
+*For complete ETL pipeline code and full documentation, see the main repository README.md.*